Notice: Your browser is not supported or outdated so some features of the site might not be available.

 3. Best Dark Room Projector Under $1,000

-Are you only using your projector in dark rooms and don't care about color accuracy?
-Then the ViewSonic PX701-4K is the best dark room projector under $1,000 we've tested.
+Are you only using your projector in dark rooms, don't care about color accuracy, and find the BenQ HT2060 too expensive?
+Then consider the ViewSonic PX701-4K, the best dark room projector under $1,000 we've tested.
 Its pixel-shifting technology lets it project a higher-resolution picture than the other picks can, giving it the sharpest image of the bunch.
 It is decently bright, and its contrast is good, making it a solid low-cost home cinema option.
 Unfortunately, this unit has one big flaw regarding image quality: its color accuracy is very poor out of the box, and you can barely improve it through calibration.
 This means that while this model excels in dark rooms, it might not be a good choice for home theater purists or anyone who cares about accurate colors.

 It's a light projector at 6.2 pounds, so you can move it easily if needed.
 It even has automatic vertical keystone correction, so it can fix any geometry errors automatically on the vertical axis.
 It lacks any smart OS or wireless features, but it has a USB service port that you can use to power an external streaming dongle if you want any streaming features.
 Plus, this model has two HDMI ports capable of gaming at 4k @ 60Hz or 1080p @ 240Hz, making it a great pick for gamers on a budget.
-Ultimately, this might very well be the best product on this list for those who don't care about color accuracy; others might want to consider the slightly less vibrant but much more accurate BenQ TH671ST.
+Ultimately, this might very well be the best product on this list for those who don't care about color accuracy, especially at its price.

 See our review